Geometry of the matching distance for 2D filtering functions: Special set and matching distance

-The special set of a pair of functions is formed by values of the parameter space for which some discontinuity behaviour may occur.
-When encountering a special value, the optimal matching might abruptly change because of the presence of more than one pair of points with the same distance.
-However, being able to continuously move in the space of parameters and not losing track of certain properties is the key for proving Theorem~\ref{minubyvtcrxeybt}.
+Special values are values of $]0,1[\times [-\overline{C}, \overline{C}]$ in which the optimal matching may abruptly change because of the presence of more than one pair of points with the same distance between abscissas (for $a \leq \frac{1}{2}$) or same distance between ordinates (for $a\geq \frac{1}{2}$).
+This discontinuity behaviour gives an obstruction to proving that the matching distance is realised only on vertical, horizontal and slope 1 lines.
+Indeed, the key for proving Theorem~\ref{minubyvtcrxeybt} is being able to continuously move in the space of parameters and not losing track of the points realising the optimal matching.
+When encountering a special value this continuity may be missing.